-Under the terms of the Treaty of Sevres, the Allied Powers created the French Mandate of Lebanon, and the British Mandates of Palestine and Mesopotamia; in addition, a Constitutional Ottoman Monarchy was created in Turkey, albeit this collapsed following Ataturk’s revolution in 1922.
+Under the auspices of the League of Nations, the Allied Powers created the French Mandate of Lebanon, and the British Mandates of Palestine and Mesopotamia; in addition, a Constitutional Ottoman Monarchy was created in Turkey, albeit this collapsed following Ataturk’s revolution in 1922.
 Also, Yemen and Armenia gained independence, and Cyprus was recognized as a British possession, being an important naval base for control of the Suez Canal, an important link between the Mediterranean and British India.
 The British Mandate of Palestine comprised of what is now the Hashemite Kingdom of Jordan and the State of Israel.
-For the Mandate’s twenty year existence, Britain, amidst decolonization across the Globe, attempted to maintain a peaceful status quo between the Arab population, and the growing Zionist Jewish population in the Mandate, both of whom felt sidelined by the British by greater political forces.
+For the Mandate’s twenty year existence, Britain, amidst decolonization across the Globe, attempted to maintain a peaceful status quo between the Arab population, and the growing Zionist Jewish population in the Mandate, both of whom felt sidelined by the British due to greater political forces.
 However, attempts to establish either a Jewish or Arab state in the region were slow, and were immediately overcome by the outbreak of the Irish Civil War closer to home, which resulted in Irish Independence and the creation of Northern Ireland.
 Further progress was impeded by the Great Depression, the Rise of Hitler, and the outbreak of the Second World War in 1939.
 However, the British government later issued a White Paper contending the Jews could not do anything to molest the rights or property of the non-Jewish population.
 This was considered a betrayal by many of the Zionist hardliners, and militant factions within the Jewish population, such as the Haganah, the Irgun, and the Stern Gang emerged to counter what they perceived as threats to the Jews in Palestine.

 The Post-War era saw Indian Independence and the acceleration of the decolonization process.
-In 1947, an inter-communal Civil War broke out in Mandatory Palestine between Jewish settlers and Muslim and Christian Arabs.
+In 1947, an inter-communal Civil War broke out in Mandatory Palestine between Jewish settlers and Muslim & Christian Arabs.
 Jewish and Arab militants began inter-communal war against one another and the British occupying forces.
 The Stern Gang was a participant in one of the most surprising political alliances in history.
 During World War Two, the Stern Gang fostered connections with Nazi Germany, as they perceived them as enemies of the British, and believed anti-Semitism in Europe would increase emigration to Palestine, and many were admirers of Mussolini.
 The Haganah were often socialists, and the Irgun were a right-wing militia, best known for their bombing of the King David Hotel, and were a precursor to the Menachem Begin’s Herut Party, an eventual member of Ariel Sharon and Netanyahu’s Likud.
 Jointly, the Irgun and the Stern Gang participated in the Deir Yassin Massacre, where over 100 Arab villagers were killed.
 Deir Yassin was part of a larger strategy known as Plan Dalet, which forcibly removed much of the Arab population of Palestine.
 Some historians have considered the actions of the Haganah, the Stern Gang, and the Irgun during Plan Dalet as an example of ethnic cleansing.
 Regardless, by 1948 and the establishment of Israel, much of the Palestinian population was gone, historians supportive of the Israeli State often purport they simply got up and left.
 The result of the Civil War was the partition of the British Mandate of Palestine between the new State of Israel, the Hashemite Kingdom of Jordan, and a squiggly bit in the middle, called Palestine.

 Whether one regards the events of 1947-48 as an ethnic cleansing or a voluntary exodus is a question of framing.
 Nevertheless, these issues highlight the importance of the First World War in our everyday lives and the politics around us.
 Israel, Palestine, and the Middle East occupy our televisions and radios on a daily basis, and it’s almost never good news.
 Politicians speak of these issues in terms of zero-sum games, often Israel is pointed to as the frontier of democracy against despotism, ignoring that many of those despots were established by Israel-ally America to support their interests in the region, such as Saddam Hussein or Hosni Mubarak, former dictator of Egypt.
 With nearly one hundred years of almost perpetual warfare under its belt, it does not appear the Middle East is going to sort itself out anytime soon.
 In the time of Ancient Rome, there existed a Kingdom of Judea which acted as a client state to Rome.
 For a while, Rome tolerated the occasional religious revolt or social movement, such as the early Christians.
 This state existed until the reign of the Emperor Titus, when the Romans had simply endured enough and eventually abandoned it, leading to the scattering of the Judeans.
 How much Arab resentment, how much international condemnation, will America continue to endure?